2. First Steps

 - The Audio Preferences are used to set up Live’s audio connections with the outside world via an audio interface.
 Please take the time to follow the program’s built-in “Setting up Audio I/O“ lesson, which will walk you through all the steps required to set up and optimize the settings for any given system.
 To access the lesson, use the Help View command from the Help menu.

-- The MIDI/Sync Preferences are used to help Live recognize MIDI devices for three separate and distinct purposes:
+- The Link/Tempo/MIDI Preferences are used to help Live recognize external devices for three separate and distinct purposes:

-- Playing MIDI notes .
-To learn how to route an external device into Live for MIDI input, or how to send MIDI to an external device, please see the Routing and I/O chapter (see 14.3).
+- Playing MIDI notes.
+To learn how to route an external device into Live for MIDI input, or how to send MIDI to an external device, please see the Routing and I/O chapter (see 15.3).

-- The File/Folder Preferences pertain to Live’s file management (see Chapter 5) and the location of plug-in devices (see 17.2).
+- The File/Folder Preferences pertain to Live’s file management (see Chapter 5).

 - The Library Preferences allow you to specify a default location for various types of installed files, including Packs and your User Library, as well as whether or not samples and other files are self-contained when saving Sets (see 5.8.1).